terrestris/shogun-admin/README.md

 # shogun-admin

-## A UI for handling SHOGun entities like users, applications, and layers
+## An UI for handling SHOGun entities like users, applications, and layers
 ### …easily extendable to manage your project entities, too.

 # Docker